edwardekstedt/scraping_exercise/README.md

 ```

 ## Known issues
-The program does not manage to get the html tag <i> to properly display in the downloaded page.
+The program does not manage to get the html tag for icons to properly display them in the downloaded page.

 ## Future work
 The functions that parse the css and js pages can be combined into a single help function with slightly different calls.